benaziziasmae/World_Weather_Analysis/README.md

 ## Deliverable 3

 In order to create a user travel itenerary map, wa had to use the Google Directions API to create a travel itinerary that shows the route between four cities chosen from the customer’s possible travel destinations.
 Then, create a marker layer map with a pop-up marker for each city on the itinerary.

-In My case I choose Mexico as a summer destination
+In My case I choose **Mexico as a summer destination**.

-the map below shows the directions between multiple cities within Mexico, and the travel itinerary will be displayed.
+The map below shows the directions between multiple cities within **Mexico**, and the travel itinerary will be displayed.

 ![Vacation_Itinerary](/Vacation_Itinerary/WeatherPy_travel_map.png)